manifestonosuke/Salt/README.md

 # Presentation
 This is a salt configuration to mainly configure linux workstation.
-A choice of profile based on type grain like
+A choice of profile based on "type" grain like (work or home in this tree)
 '''python
 grains:
   type: work